IsaacCavallaro/poker-probability-calculator/suits_logic_breakdown.md

         - otherwise it returns False

-        testing branch protections again and again and again after locking the branch
+        testing branch protections again and again and again after locking the branch.
+And again